ajaydivakaran/functional_java_demo/Readme.md

 ## Demo Java code
-* Constructing valid models without the use of exceptions.
+### Constructing valid models without the use of exceptions.
-* Control flow without exceptions

 #### References